haishinio/haishin/README.md

 ## In Progress
 - Deployment, currently with beta testers so please wait for now

-## Issues
-- Mutliple users watching the same stream can cause issues?
-- How to handle twitcasts that require account
-- Better handle stream ends, maybe return something?
-- Occasionally the transcription will table-cell will collapse making the the row very high and the translation cell very wide

 ## TODOs

 - Can we improve translations?
 I think we can do something about the sentences etc. sent to deepL